Cruise Ships in Laos : Vat Phou

 who's been there

-Southern Laos is often overlooked in favour of its more famous neighbours, but this serene and scenic area is well worth the journey to get there.
+Southern Laos is often overlooked in favor of its more famous neighbors, but this serene and scenic area is well worth the journey to get there.
 A cruise on Vat Phou enables you to travel in true authentic style, and what the vessel lacks in facilities it more than makes up for in character.